 2. Palacio Real and Sabatini Gardens

-Like many other European countries, Spain has a glamorous royal family who lives in a gilded palaces.
+Like many other European countries, Spain has a glamorous royal family that lives in gilded palaces.
 The Royal Palace of Madrid (Palacio Real) is their official residence and the largest royal palace in Europe, built on the same plot of land where an alcázar (fortress) from the Muslim era once stood.
 The interior of the palace contains a wealth of art and ornate decorations.
 Many rooms are open to the public, unless there is a state ceremony taking place.
 On the north side of the palace are the classical Sabatini Gardens, which consist of well-sheared hedges, marble statues of former kings, and a large rectangular pool with fountains.
 There’s not much to do in these gardens, but they offer a fantastic view of the palace’s facade.

 Sabatini Gardens and the Royal Palace of Madrid